 Ability to render custom data (context) at notification text

 Easy to use - only 3 arguments to send a notification via multiple send methods.

 Let’s make the final bright.
 Tips on how to build notification system that is catchy

-There is no strictly determined rule what type of mobile app notification to implement.
+There is no strictly determined rule what type of mobile app notification to implement in mobile app development.
 You can give a try to all 4 notification kinds mentioned in the article: push notifications, email notification system, text message notification system, and use in-app messaging best practices.